Key Concepts Module 5: Flexibilities

-For such situations, the regulations afford the flexibility to adopt a variance that temporarily modifies the water quailty standards to the highest use and criteria that are currently available.
-This varied use and criteria then serve as the basis for the permit limits that a disharger can meet for the duration of the variance.
+For such situations, the regulations afford the flexibility to adopt a variance that temporarily modifies the water quality standards to the highest use and criteria that are currently available.
+This varied use and criteria then serve as the basis for the permit limits that a discharger can meet for the duration of the variance.

 When Variances Are Allowed

 States/Tribes must use one of the six factors listed (listed in 40 CFR 131.10(g)) to demonstrate that the designated use is not feasible to attain in the short term.